 NGN transports natural gas to 2.7 million customers across the North East, North, East and West Yorkshire and Northern Cumbria.
 The company has over 1,500 direct employees and a further 600+ employed through service providers.

-NGN recognised a need to partner with a leading talent management consultancy that would provide support and challenge to the strategy’s development and realisation as the business planned to draught and win their bid for the next 10 year regulatory period.
+NGN recognized a need to partner with a leading talent management consultancy that would provide support and challenge to the strategy’s development and realization as the business planned to draft and win their bid for the next 10 year regulatory period.
 NGN identified as a priority making a serious investment in developing its people; enabling them to be at their best and allowing individuals and the business to understand strengths and development needs as a starting point for further growth.
 NGN’s mandate to us was to create a strategy that resulted in a talent identification and development process that for individual staff was different, challenging, but also fun.

 NGN’s CEO, Mark Horsley and Business Review Group (BRG) colleagues were intimately involved at all stages of the development and implementation of the strategy.
-Given the mandate for an element of fun and NGN’s excitement about McLaren’s operation, we recommended a Formula 1 theme to percolate through all language used in the talent centres (e.g. rating scales, roles of observers and assessors, pre/during/post centre communications – even to the extent that participants wore F1 shirts!).
+Given the mandate for an element of fun and NGN’s excitement about McLaren’s operation, we recommended a Formula 1 theme to percolate through all language used in the talent centers (e.g. rating scales, roles of observers and assessors, pre/during/post centre communications – even to the extent that participants wore F1 shirts!).